solana-labs/solana/book/src/out-of-order-blocks.md

 the cluster voted.
 If they did, the golden ticket would need to be in the ‘n + 7’ slot and propose the n + 8 block.

-### Transaction Ingress Point
+### Slot Acquisition

 Because there is no deterministic ingress point, there is no place for validators to forward transactions.
-This design will end up requiring a shared *mempool* of transactions between all the nodes, just like traditional PoW systems.

 The validators already transmit their votes through gossip, so the golden ticket block can pick up the validator votes and any additional transactions that have not been encoded into the ledger.
 These transactions could come from rejected forks.

+But to receive transactions a head of time, the leader can transmit the golden ticket to the rest of the network prior to transmitting the entire block.
+The network can pick the earliest known golden ticket based on PoH hash counts and start forwarding transactions to that leader.

 ## Only Random Leaders